It was close to one hundred degrees today in New York City.

 even on comfortable summer nights.
 Kids aren’t playing outdoor games on the

 streets—none at all.
-Why...we even played a game called “flashlight,” aka
+Why., we even played a game called “flashlight,” aka

-cubes not fully freezing and tasting pretty bad to boot.
-But somehow we
+cubes freezing and unfreezing.
+But somehow, we

 endured the worst of the summertime heat.
 We played doubleheader games of